Trauma Therapy

 I help clients heal the deep trauma that lives in their bodies

-I often hear people who’ve been through trauma say things like:
+People who’ve been through trauma sometimes think things like:

-My approach to therapy focuses on helping that logical understanding sink into the deeper parts of your brain so you’re no longer stuck in a tug-of-war between what you “know” in your head and what you feel in your heart.
-Instead, you’ll feel fully aligned with believing and embodying the truths you already know.
+Trauma therapy focuses on helping integrate the ‘logical’ brain and your nervous system.
+So you’re no longer stuck in a tug-of-war between what you “know” in your head and what you feel in your heart.

-I work with clients on a deeper level than traditional talk therapy allows.
-If you’ve tried traditional talk therapy before and didn’t get much out of it, be prepared for an invitation to go deeperr.
+If you’ve tried traditional talk therapy before and didn’t get much out of it, be prepared for an invitation to go deeper.

-Using somatic approaches like IFS and EMDR, I’ll help you understand and have compassion for all parts of yourself so you can move past trauma and all the ways it’s been holding you back from the life you want to live.
+Using somatic approaches like IFS and EMDR, I’ll help you understand and have compassion for all parts of yourself so you can move past trauma, get out of fight or flight, and live life from a more relaxed place.

-This isn’t a cookie cutter, one sized fits all approach.
-I work with and get to know YOU so that all parts of you feel safe enough to explore and process trauma
+I work with and get to know YOU so that all parts of you feel safe enough to explore and process trauma.
+This isn’t a cookie cutter, one size fits all approach.

 Frequently Asked Questions About Trauma Therapy